Velim test centre: Notable activities

-Upon first becoming operational in 1963, the Velim test center was historically primarily used to support the activities of Czechoslovakia's national rail operator, the Czechoslovak State Railways, as well as domestic manufacturing companies active in the field, such as CKD and Škoda.
+Upon first becoming operational in 1963, the Velim test centre was historically primarily used to support the activities of Czechoslovakia's national rail operator, the Czechoslovak State Railways, as well as domestic manufacturing companies active in the field, such as CKD and Škoda.
 Since the end of the Cold War and the Dissolution of Czechoslovakia, activities at Velim have taken on an increasingly international focus.
 It has become particularly commonplace for numerous train construction companies across Europe opting to send their rolling stock there to undergo intensive testing to satisfy increasingly vigorous certification requirements.
-To this end, Velim became a fully accredited European test center in March 1995, and became a notified body for carrying out vehicle and equipment authorisations in accordance with the Technical Specifications for Interoperability.
+To this end, Velim became a fully accredited European test centre in March 1995, and became a notified body for carrying out vehicle and equipment authorisations in accordance with the Technical Specifications for Interoperability.

 During 2008 and 2009, the French rolling stock manufacturer Alstom tested its new Automotrice à grande vitesse (AGV) high speed train at Velim; coincidentally, the V250 high speed train produced by the Italian train builder AnsaldoBreda was also being tested around the same time frame.

 The IC4, which is another train built by AnsaldoBreda, underwent multiple rounds of tests at Velim, in part due to the bureaucratic procedure to approve a new system version for test on a Danish mainline railway.
 Alstom had regularly dispatched rolling stock from several different families, including the ICNG and the Coradia, for testing at Velim ahead of delivery to customers.
 In addition to these international customers, rolling stock from local producer Škoda has continued to be tested at the facility as well.

 By the 21st century, it became commonplace amongst rolling stock manufacturers that were engaged in supplying the British railway sector to have their products undergo dynamic testing at Velim; examples include the Class 196, Class 701, and Class 802 multiple units, and the Class 88 bi-mode locomotive.
 Unpowered rolling stock, such as the British Rail Mark 5A coach, have also evaluated been at the site.